ReproductiveEndocrinologyMetabolism/Endo.R/README.md

 ### 12. Correlation analysis of gene expression and clinical measurments

 ### 13. Scripts for data visualisation and handling

+# Stereo-seq of endometrium
+## Project directory
+Create a project directory and copy the scripts to it.

 # Acknowledgement